bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 In this module, students learn the foundations of JavaScript.
 This module teaches students logical problem-solving skills.
 It also introduces students to loops, conditionals, functions and built in JavaScript Objects.
 These skills are needed not only for a solid understanding of JavaScript but other programming languages as well.

-In this week's virtual classes, you'll introduce **weekly algorithms** that students will complete preparing for technical interviews.
+In this week's virtual classes, you'll introduce **weekly algorithms** that students will complete to prepare for technical interviews.
 In terms of the module content, you will review conditional statements, iteration, functions, arrays, generating random values, prompts, and alerts.

 | Day | Topic                  | Module |
 | --- | ---------------------- | ------ |